Bank of China closes account of key North Korean bank

 China is North Korea's traditional ally and its biggest trading partner.
 It is unclear how much of the $6 billion in annual bilateral trade goes through the Foreign Trade Bank.

-Industrial and Commercial Bank of China and Agricultural Bank of China were not immediately available for comment.
+Industrial and Commercial Bank of China (601398.SS) and Agricultural Bank of China (601288.SS) were not immediately available for comment.

 China has become increasingly frustrated with North Korea in recent months.
 It agreed to new U.N. sanctions after Pyongyang conducted its third nuclear test in February.